chriscross00/projects/devereux_arima/notebooks/devereux_slough_time_series.md

 8 Bonus
 =======

 Using the aggregated dataframe we produced from the Data Pipeline and Cleaning notebook we can rerun the entire analysis with 3 months of continuous data.
-The forecast we get are \[\]
+While the general trend of the forecast fits what we expect, the starting point is incorrect.
+We suspect this is due to the spikes seen around 1.075.
+In general, this methodology should be used to create monthly forecast, but further tuning would be required to allow the incorporation of more data.

 ``` r
 complete <- read_csv(here('data', 'processed', 'complete.csv'))